-To receive benefits, your child must be unmarried and meet one of the following requirements.
-Is:
+To receive benefits, your child must be unmarried and meet one of the following requirements:

-- Younger than age 18. - 18-19 years old and a full-time student at an elementary or secondary school (no higher than grade 12). - 18 or older and have a qualifying disability that began before age 22.
+- · Be younger than age 18. - Be 18-19 years old and a full-time student at an elementary or secondary school (no higher than grade 12). - Be 18 or older and have a qualifying disability that began before age 22.

-In certain circumstances, we can also pay benefits to a stepchild, grandchild, step-grandchild, or adopted child.
+Under certain circumstances, we can also pay benefits to a stepchild, grandchild, step-grandchild, or adopted child.